matoruru/polybar-adapta-theme/README.md

 ### Backlight control slider

 You can see how bright your screen is.
-And you can slide it and change the brightness by pressing brightness button on your keyboard or scrolling with mouse wheel/touchpad.
+And you can slide it and change the brightness of your screen backlight by pressing brightness button on your keyboard or scrolling with mouse wheel/touchpad.

-Now let me show you the way to change the brightness by scrolling with mouse cursor.
+Now let me show you the way to change the brightness by scrolling with mouse wheel/touchpad.

 ![backlight_slider](https://raw.githubusercontent.com/matoruru/imgs/master/polybar-adapta-theme/backlight-slide.gif)